slayerjk/go-multiotp-ldap-users-web-portal/README.md

 # MultiOTP Web Portal for LDAP users

+Just to show LDAP users' their QR code and reissue it if needed.

 **With big thanks to Alex Edwards and his wonderful book: Let's Go(https://lets-go.alexedwards.net/)!**

 I've learned(and taken ;)) most of web server's code and styles for UI.